kedacore/keda-docs/content/docs/2.8/scalers/azure-storage-blob.md

 - `blobContainerName` - Name of container in an Azure Storage account.
 - `blobCount` - Average target value to trigger scaling actions.
 (Default: `5`, Optional)
+- `activationBlobCount` - Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string.
 - `accountName` - Name of the storage account that the container belongs to.
 - `blobPrefix` - Prefix for the Blob.
 Use this to specify sub path for the blobs if required.
 (Default: `""`, Optional)